shsvivian/Lunchbox_WIP/Lunchbox/README.md

-# Todo Application
-Todo application developed using JSP, Servlet, JDBC and MySQL Database.
+# Lunchbox Ordering System (LOS)
+To resolve the question about “what to eat and where to go for lunch” among the office ladies and gentlemen in their working days after the post-pandemic era, we have come up with an idea to ease the decision-making process.

-## Following features
+## Core Pages/Features
+Customer Portal
+- Dashboard
-- Add todo
+- Shopping Cart
-- Edit todo
+- Order Confirmation
-- List Dodo
+- Order Summary
-- Delete Todo
+- Order History

+Admin Portal
 - Login
-- Signup
+- Menu Management
-- Responsive layout
+- Record Management

 ## Technology stack
 - Java 8+